javier-perez-mayos/biblioteca_virtual/README.md

 ## Tips

 ### Better Book Recognition
+- **For best results with images:**
   - Take clear photos with good lighting
   - Ensure the book cover is flat and fully visible
   - Center the cover in the frame
   - Avoid shadows and reflections
+  - Enable Google Vision API for significantly better accuracy
+- **For manual entry:**
+  - Enter as much information as you have
+  - Use the "Autocompletar Datos" button to fill missing fields
+  - Even just the title or ISBN is usually enough

 ### Using without Camera
 - If camera access is denied or unavailable, use the file upload option
 - Works with JPEG, PNG, GIF, and WebP images
 - Maximum file size: 10MB

-### Manual Entry
-- If automatic recognition fails, you can manually enter book details
-- Only the title is required - all other fields are optional
-- You can always edit book information later
+### Recognition Methods Priority
+The app tries multiple methods in this order:
+1. **Google Vision API** (if configured) - Most accurate for image recognition
+2. **OCR + ISBN lookup** - Good for covers with visible ISBN
+3. **OCR + Title/Author matching** - Fallback for books without ISBN
+4. **Manual entry + Auto-complete** - User provides partial data, system fills the rest

 ## Troubleshooting